[keith-snook.info]

 ~ Amplifier / Buffer PCB ~

-In addition to my QUAD 22 RIAA PCB which you may have seen here I have also made a flat response ~ triode based ~ "Line Stage" PCB with high input impedance gain stage and a low impedance cathode follower output ~ The PCB is the same small format as the QUAD 22 RIAA PCB because it was also originally used to modify some QUAD QC22s to have a low output impedance for line driving while still remaining "all valve"
+In addition to my QUAD 22 RIAA PCB which you may have seen here I have also made a flat response triode based Line Level PCB with a high input impedance gain stage and a low output impedance cathode follower ~ The PCB is the same small format as the QUAD 22 RIAA PCB because it was also originally used to modify some QUAD QC22s to have a low output impedance for line driving while still remaining 'all valve'

 The primary constraints for the original project were a small PCB footprint to fit the QUAD22 and NO semiconductors

-There are many ways to meet the above spec. and many were discounted due to overall complexity increasing the size of the finished layout which had to fit in place of the QUAD22 EF86 valve bases ~ Use of a Pentode/Triode such the ECF80 looked like an option but the end user of the amplifier had many 12AT7 12AU7 and 12AX7 based products and had these and many ECC81–83 as spares so using one of these valve types became the first choice
+There are many ways to meet the above spec. and many were discounted due to overall complexity increasing the size of the finished layout which had to fit in place of the QUAD22 EF86 valve bases ~ Use of a Pentode/Triode such the ECF80 looked like an option but the end user of the amplifier had many 12AT7 12AU7 and 12AX7 based products and had these and many ECC81 –83 as spares so using one of these valve types became the first choice

-Having achieved the maximum gain it should not be reduced by loading so a cathode follower should be used to buffer the gain stage from the output load ~ However in practice a specific gain is often required and this is achieved along with a reduction in distortion by use of overall negative feedback which may introduce instability and increases the complexity and size of the "design"
+Having achieved the maximum gain it should not be reduced by loading so a cathode follower should be used to buffer the gain stage from the output load ~ However in practice a specific gain is often required and this is achieved along with a reduction in distortion by use of overall negative feedback which may introduce instability and increases the complexity and size of the 'design'

-The gain of a valve amplifier can be calculated if two of the values µ or gm or ra are known or can be determined from published data for the valve used ~ There are several ways this can be done ~ The traditional method of measuring from published 'curves' is very awkward when operating at low anode current or voltage as this amplifier does
+The gain of a valve amplifierfont can be calculated if two of the values µ or gm or ra are known or can be determined from published data for the valve used ~ There are several ways this can be done ~ The traditional method of measuring from published 'curves' is very awkward when operating at low anode current or voltage as this amplifier does

-The ECC81 as used above will be operating with an anode voltage of about 70V ~ The cathode is at 30V so Vak is only about 40V ~ Extrapolating from 12AT7 or ECC81 tables for Vak=100V gives gm≈2.6mA/V and µ>52 ~ For a lower Vak µ will tend to be higher for the same Ia and the ra curve tends to "flatten out"
+The ECC81 as used above will be operating with an anode voltage of about 70V ~ The cathode is at 30V so Vak is only about 40V ~ Extrapolating from 12AT7 or ECC81 tables for Vak=100V gives gm≈2.6mA/V and µ>52 ~ For a lower Vak µ will tend to be higher for the same Ia and the ra curve tends to 'flatten out'

 The anode load RL' used for gain calculation is R23 100kΩ in parallel with ra' 1.3MΩ or RL'≈93kΩ ~ The reduced gain due to Rk feedback is ≈RL'/Rk or about 3.45x ~ In practice the gain after the cathode follower is about 3.2x or 10dB ~ You may think you have seen this circuit already but here V1a is not auto biased because Rk is far too high